sirselim/jetson_nanopore_sequencing/live_basecalling.md

 # Setting up GPU live basecalling

+Before beginning it is recommended that you have registered for the ONT community portal and have access there.
+It is a great and helpful place to go to ask questions of the Nanopore community and ONT experts.

+What I am going to detail below is my variation on the instructions that were created by ONT ([here](https://community.nanoporetech.com/posts/enabling-gpu-basecalling-f)).
+The instructions at this link, as of the 6^th^ April 2021 are slightly out of date and don't reflect the current complete set up to get up and running with GPU live basecalling.
+So what follows is my interpretation of the instructions.
+I have stated above and I will reiterate here, by following the below you recognise that neither myself or Oxford Nanopore Technologies are responsible for any damage to hardware, software, or consumables - that's all on you.
+So if you aren't comfortable 'tinkering' around in Linux then I suggest seeking additional support.

+Below there may well be dragons, you have been warned enough, so without further ado lets move forward shall we?
 ## Caveats

+The below caveats have been sourced from this ONT community forum post ([link](https://community.nanoporetech.com/posts/enabling-gpu-basecalling-f)).

 * **GPU basecalling is supported on Linux and NVIDIA GPUs only.**
   * The GPU must be installed on the same system to which the MinION is connected.